gajus/slonik/.README/USAGE.md

 ### Describing the current state of the connection pool

-Use `pool.getPoolState()` to find out if pool is alive and how many connections are active and idle, and how many clients are waiting for a connection.
+Use `pool.state()` to find out if pool is alive and how many connections are active and idle, and how many clients are waiting for a connection.

 ```ts
 import {